armory/docs-cdaas/content/en/deployment/overview.md

 Armory CD-as-a-Service offers two distinct deployment strategies that each have various trade-offs.

-For more details as to what deployment strategies are and how they differ, please see our [overview on the subject]({{< ref "deployment/strategies/overview" >}})

-CD-as-a-Service offers two distinct deployment strategies:

 * Canary

   A canary deployment involves releasing a new software version to a small subset of users or systems while leaving the majority on the current version.
 This strategy allows for real-world testing and monitoring of the new version's performance and stability.
 If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.